What is a Nurse’s Role in Patient Pain Management?

-In addition to finding effective pain management alternatives, Turner says nurses have the responsibility to work with their cohorts to implement Nurse Navigator Programs and limit narcotic ordering in emergency departments so that patients who need medications will still have access, but drug seekers are not able to take advantage of physician prescribing habits.
+In addition to finding effective pain management alternatives, Turner says nurses are responsible for working with their cohorts to implement Nurse Navigator Programs and limit narcotic ordering in emergency departments so that patients who need medications will still have access.
+Still, drug seekers are not able to take advantage of physician prescribing habits.

 For additional pain management advice for nurses, see Turner’s blog on 5 ways nurses can use EHRs to help with pain management.

 You will likely work with many patients over the course of a workday.
 That can make remembering what symptoms you observe difficult to distinguish unless you thoroughly document all of your patient interactions.

 Suzanne Maxley, RN, a retired hospice nurse with many years of patient pain management experience, says, “We saw the patient face-to-face, which the doctor usually does not, and was able to share our observations with the doctor.”

 - What the patient’s current pain level is at

 - How the patient’s pain level has increased or decreased over time

 - Where the patient’s pain is primarily located and how that location may have changed over time

 - How the patient has responded to pain medication